 Preventing Magnesium Deficiency

-Preventing magnesium deficiency is always easier than treating it so to avoid future issues make sure you properly organise your grows, test soil, and get your nutrients calculated before you plant your seeds.
+Preventing magnesium deficiency is always easier than treating it so to avoid future issues make sure you properly organize your grows, give the right amount of water, test soil, and get your nutrients calculated before you plant your seeds.

 Here are 5 key practices you can put into place to prevent magnesium deficiency: